Financial Aid

 Scholarships

 PHSU students have access to several scholarship opportunities, including those offered by external organizations and institutional programs.
-To be considered for scholarships, students must submit a written request for a financial aid form through the Office of Student Financial Aid (OSFA).
+To be considered for scholarships, students must meet the criteria outlined in each scholarship opportunity and follow any instructions to apply, if applicable.

 External Scholarships